Fully-funded PhD position in Digital Humanities at École Polytechnique Fédérale de Lausanne, Switzerland

 The Laboratory for the History of Science and Technology (LHST) at EPFL invites applications for one full-time PhD position within the EPFL PhD program in Digital Humanities (EDDH), working at the intersection between computer science and history.

-The successful candidate will analyze a large corpus of English and American patents (18th-20th century) to develop their own research project around the following historical and methodological topics: the history of technological innovation; the rise and development of intellectual property; the evolution of legal and technological language; semantic information extraction by combining text-based and image-based methods; alignment and document analysis of textual and pictorial publications; the development of a representation model for complex historical sources.
+The successful candidate will analyze a large multilingual corpus of historical patents (18th-20th century, mostly in German and in English) to develop their own research project around the following historical and methodological topics: the history of technological innovation; the rise and development of intellectual property; the evolution of legal and technological language; semantic information extraction by combining text-based and image-based methods; alignment and document analysis of textual and pictorial publications; the development of a representation model for complex historical sources.
+The successful candidate will be joining another PhD student already working on the corpus.

 - Applicants should hold a master’s degree in science, engineering, the humanities or social sciences relevant to research in digital humanities.
 Candidates who have a dual background in the sciences and the humanities (e.g., a B.S. in Computer Science and a M.A. in History) or can demonstrate knowledge and interest in both domains are particularly encouraged to apply.

-- Fluent English; French and/or German an asset.
-The dissertation can be written in English, French or German.
+- Fluent German and English; French an asset.
+The dissertation can be written in English, German or French.

 - Interest in working in a collaborative, interdisciplinary and international environment.